Delicious homemade apple empanadas, quick and easy to prepare, perfect for enjoying as an appetizer, dessert, or ideal to accompany tea time.

 Contents

-How to make Chilean Apple Empanadas?
+How to Make Chilean Apple Empanadas?

 Very common in southern Chile, particularly in Chiloé, these apple empanadas are generally made with locally harvested varieties, usually smaller but full of flavor.